 Important things to mention regarding your Medical History

 When you’ve been at the dentist have you ever been asked a question that doesn’t have anything to do with your teeth?
 Or maybe you’ve not mentioned a medication or condition to your dentist because it didn’t seem related?
-Keep reading or click here to watch a short video of Dr Joshua Dunn discussing why your medical history is important to your dentist.

 “Over 600 different medications have the potential to cause dry mouth”.